Coronavirus vaccination

 Post-COVID syndrome refers to health problems that continue long after a coronavirus infection.
 Vaccination reduces the risk of developing post-COVID syndrome, but it can still happen.
 The risk of developing post-COVID syndrome after an infection with the Omicron variant is smaller than with other variants.

-Much is still unclear about what causes post-COVID syndrome, what type of immunity offers protection against it, and what risk factors there are.
-That is why the Health Council of the Netherlands had advised against vaccinating everyone in the Netherlands to stop people getting post-COVID syndrome.
+Much is still unclear about what causes post-COVID syndrome, what type of immunity offers protection against it, and what increases the risk of post-COVID syndrome.
+That is why the Health Council of the Netherlands advises against vaccinating everyone as a means of preventing post-COVID syndrome.

-If you have post-COVID syndrome and are in any of the target groups for the autumn 2024 vaccination campaign, it is safe for you to be vaccinated.
+If you have post-COVID syndrome and are not in one of the target groups for the autumn vaccination campaign, you do not need a coronavirus vaccination.
+That is what the Health Council of the Netherlands says.

 Two types of vaccine